Unveiling Decision-Making in LLMs for Text Classification : Extraction of influential and interpretable concepts with Sparse Autoencoders: Acknowledgments

 This work received financial support from Crédit Agricole SA through the research chair “Trustworthy and responsible AI” with École Polytechnique.
-This work was performed using HPC resources from GENCI-IDRIS 2025-AD011015063R1.
+This work was granted access to the HPC resources of IDRIS under the allocation AD011015063R1 made by GENCI.